atharva0300/Learn-Docker/README.md

     ```
     This will update the docker-image.
 Changes made in the files on your local machine will be reflted in the docker-image.

+17. Running docker-compose for development or production environments
+    - For development
+        ```
+        docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d
+        ```
+        Here the docker-compose.yml file is shared.
+The docker-compose.dev.yml file is the second file that we are passing.
+This file will overwrite any shared configuration in the docker-compose.yml file.
+After this, will run the docker container in detatched mode ( since we have provided -d flag )

+    - For production
+        ```
+        docker-compose -f docker-compose.yml -f docker-compose.prod.yml up -d
+        ```
+        Here the docker-compose.yml file is shared.
+The docker-compose.prod.yml file is the second file that we are passing.
+This file will overwrite any shared configuration in the docker-compose.yml file.
+After this, will run the docker container in detatched mode ( since we have provided -d flag )

+    The output for both of them will be the container in the running state.

+18. Shut down docker containers running in development or production environment.
+    - for development
+        ```
+        docker-compose -f docker-compose.yml -f docker-compose.dev.yml down -v
+        ```
+    - for production
+        ```
+        docker-compose -f docker-compose.yml -f docker-compose.prod.yml down -v
+        ```

+19. Rebilding the new container for development or production based  on the configurations in .dev.yml or .prod.yml files
+    - for development
+        ```
+        docker-compose -f docker-compose.yml -f docker-compose.dev.yml up -d --build
+        ```
+    - for production
+        ```
+        docker-compose -f docker-compose.yml -f docker-compose.prod.yml up -d --build
+        ```

 # Concepts